The Peace and Justice Scholar in Residence Program

 - (Spring 2016) Claude AnShin Thomas, Vietnam Veteran and Buddhist Monk, author of At Hell’s Gate, international activist and educator for nonviolence and peacebuilding.
-Claude AnShin and Wiebke KenShin return to Moravian College for the entire fall 2017 semester as Peace and Justice Scholars in Residence.
+Claude AnShin and Wiebke KenShin return to Moravian University for the entire fall 2017 semester as Peace and Justice Scholars in Residence.

 - (Spring 2015) Rev. James Lawson, a pillar of the 1960’s Civil Rights’ Movement, teacher and strategist of nonviolence for leaders such as Martin Luther King, Jr., and John Lewis, pastor and long-time activist in Los Angeles, CA, for civil rights of workers, LGBT community, African Americans and Latinos.

 - (Fall 2013) Chris Hedges, author of over twelve books, war correspondent and activist, recipient of the Pulitzer Prize in 2002 for his coverage of global terrorism.
 Hedge’s public lecture on Oct.
 22, at 7:30 pm in Prosser Auditorium, titled, "The Myth of Human Progress and the Collapse of Complex Societies" is available for viewing: It can be seen on YouTube